 Before starting a residential or commercial property management company, take a look at the different payments your tenants will be making to you.
 The tenants of both commercial and residential real estate property have some fees to pay.
 Residential tenants obviously have the main expense of paying rent.
 But in addition to this, they also need to pay for utilities like electricity and water.
 Typically as a residential property manager, you’ll be collecting around 8-12 percent of that property’s monthly rental revenue.
 So it’s important that you take into consideration the residential rental rates in your real estate market of operation.

 Commercial tenants also have the main rental payment, but there are some other big expenses.
-Known as the “three nets,” these expenses are property taxes, insurance, and maintenance fees.
+Known as the “three nets,” these expenses are property taxes, commercial landlord insurance, and maintenance fees.
 Traditionally, in commercial property management, you’ll collect around 4-12 percent of the base rental fee, but this can differ based on the type of commercial lease.